ibelem/webnnmeeting/doc/Server.md

 - CentOS* 7.6
 - Ubuntu 18.04 LTS

+#### Optional

 The GPU-acceleration can only be enabled on kernel 4.14 or later (4.19 or later is recommended).

-If you want to set up video conference service with H.264 codec support powered by non GPU-accelerated OWT server, OpenH264 library is required.
-See [Deploy Cisco OpenH264* Library](https://software.intel.com/sites/products/documentation/webrtc/conference/#Conferencesection2_3_4) section for more details.

 If you want to set up video conference service with SVT-HEVC Encoder on Ubuntu 18.04 LTS.
 See [Deploy SVT-HEVC Encoder Library](https://software.intel.com/sites/products/documentation/webrtc/conference/#Conferencesection2_3_6) section for more details.